Neskwik93/todolist/README.md

 Set your current working directory to the root of the repository and execute the following commands:
  - docker build -t back .\back\
  - docker build -t front .\front\
+ - docker-compose up

+ ## Access the application on localhost